samanta-amit/vayu/README.md

-# Serverless Server and Client
+# VAYU: Serverless Server and Client

 Implementation of the Serverless Framework, clients (and the scheduler) using the boost asio framework.